maxlebedev/maleficer/README.md

 		- confirm step where we learn the spell stats?
 	- effect application restrictions. (mutilate can't hit traps)
 	- spell mods (+1 range, +1 dmg pickups)
-	- events that happen out of FOV should not log
 	- on-death effects
 	- trap-summoner enemy
 	- alternate mapgen, with non-rect rooms